MrSwitch/hello.js/README.md

 });
 ```

-### 5. Configure hello.js with your client_id's and initiate all listeners.
+### 5. Configure hello.js with your client IDs and initiate all listeners

 Now let's wire it up with our registration detail obtained in step 1.
 By passing a [key:value, ...] list into the `hello.init` function. e.g....